yaourdt/rastertotpcl/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Authors

-rastertotpcl is based on the rastertotec driver written by Patick Kong (SKE s.a.r.l). rastertotec is based on the rastertolabel driver included with the CUPS printing system by Easy Software Products.
+- **rastertotpcl** is based on the **rastertotec** driver written by Patrick Kong (SKE s.a.r.l)
+- **rastertotec** is based on the **rastertolabel** driver included with the CUPS printing system by Easy Software Products
-Packaing of rastertotpcl and TOPIX compression was added by Sam Lown (www.samlown.com).
+- Packaging of rastertotpcl and TOPIX compression was added by Sam Lown (www.samlown.com)
-Original MacOS adaption by [Milverton](https://milverton.typepad.com/the-hairy-mouse/2011/10/print-to-toshiba-tec-b-ev4d-gs14-on-os-x.html).
+- Original MacOS adaptation by [Milverton](https://milverton.typepad.com/the-hairy-mouse/2011/10/print-to-toshiba-tec-b-ev4d-gs14-on-os-x.html)
-This fork is maintained by Mark Dornbach (yaourdt).
+- PAPPL migration and current maintenance by Mark Dornbach (yaourdt)